AnkitGuhe/kongtest/README.md

 ###### _Each test is divided into two parts_

-- _We will be following hybrid POM Structure where we each test will have its page_
+- _We will be following a hybrid POM Structure where each test will have its page_
-- _Each page will have its own class containing actions inside a class and locators inside an object_
+- _Each page will have its class containing actions inside a class and locators inside an object_

 _Example_